"Thank you for all your fantastic advice and reassurance in the run-up to the birth of my daughter - it was utterly fantastic and helpful."

 Where and when are the classes?

-I run three Pregnancy Yoga classes each week:
+I run two Pregnancy Yoga classes each week:

 Wednesday 7:45-9:15pm Hedley Hall, Denmark Road, Oldfield Park